 Other units at Fort Bliss: 31st Combat Support Hospital, 32nd Army Air and Missile Defense Cmd, 387th CRC BN, 62nd Army Band, 741st Ordnance Company (EOD), 76th Military Police Battalion, 108th Brigade, 204th Military Intelligence Battalion (Aerial Reconnaissance), USA CAS Battalion

-The check in desk for Biggs is located at 1744 Victory Avenue on main Fort Bliss, just behind the Fort Bliss US Post Office.
+The check in desk for the IHG Army Hotel at Biggs Field is located at 1744 Victory Avenue on main Fort Bliss, just behind the Fort Bliss U.S. Post Office.

-Three elementary schools and one high school are located on Fort Bliss grounds.
+Four elementary schools and one high school are located on Fort Bliss grounds.
 Chapin High School is near Fort Bliss.
-Bus transportation to off post schools is provided.
+Bus transportation to off-post schools is provided.
 All schools are part of the El Paso Independent School District.

-Family Child Care: Quarters-based Family Child Care FCC) services within certified homes offers a family atmosphere with fewer children, flexible hours and the ability of meeting special needs.
-Extended hour homes provide child care for parents needing routine evening child care, who work unusual or long hours, or have mission related child care needs that require child care service up to or in excess of 24 hours.
-This service meets the needs of dual and single service members needing child care at times the Center is not open.
+Family Child Care: Quarters-based Family Child Care FCC) services within certified homes offers a family atmosphere with fewer children, flexible hours, and the ability of meeting special needs.
+Extended hour homes provide child care for parents who need routine evening child care, who work unusual or long hours, or have mission-related child care needs that require service up to or in excess of 24 hours.
+This service meets the needs of those needing child care at times the center is not open.

-Thirteen private hospitals, one public hospital and one military hospital provide more that 2,300 beds for use by the Fort Bliss community.
+Thirteen private hospitals, one public hospital and one military hospital provide more than 2,300 beds for the Fort Bliss community.
 There are two designated trauma centers in the city.

 Medical care for military personnel and family members is primarily met at William Beaumont Army Medical Center.
-Built on property of over one-half million square feet, the hospital houses many departments and clinics which provide a full range of treatment and training capabilities.
+Built on property of over 500,000 square feet, the hospital houses many departments and clinics that provide a full range of treatment and training capabilities.

-The William Beaumont mission also includes operation of the Army's first Residential Treatment Facility for substance and alcohol abuse and a regional trauma unit.
+The William Beaumont's mission also includes operation of the Army's first Residential Treatment Facility for substance and alcohol abuse, and a regional trauma unit.
 Other activities include medical clinical investigations, preventive medicine, and mental health.
-Additionally, a full service Veterans Affairs Hospital is adjacent to the main hospital complex.
+Additionally, a full-service Veterans Affairs Hospital is adjacent to the main hospital complex.